Le Pen triumphant as Macron loses majority

 A coalition with the Les Republicans right-wing party, which won 64 seats, would yield a majority, but officials from the party said there was little chance of a deal, Reuters reports.

 Macron could also call a second, snap election if parliament remains blocked.
-But if he doesn't win, he would have to wait another year before calling one again.
+But if he didn't win, he would have to wait another year before calling one again.

 "This culture of compromise is one we will have to adopt but we must do so around clear values, ideas, and political projects for France," Le Maire said.